 Is Hemp Protein Powder the Same as CBD Protein Powder?

 Generally speaking, they are not the same.
-Yes, you will find some hemp protein powders with a reasonable amount of CBD.
-However, most brands use the hemp plant’s seeds, which contain a high protein level.
+You will find some hemp protein powders with a reasonable amount of CBD, but most brands use the hemp plant’s seeds, which contain a high protein level but almost no CBD.
 Alas, most of the CBD in the plant comes from the leaves and flowers.
 Therefore, protein powder made using hemp seeds is unlikely to contain much CBD, if any.
 The seeds get ground up and pressed into a powder.

 CBD protein powder may also contain other phytocannabinoids.
 The amount of protein you get per serving varies, though we recommend sticking with brands that offer at least 15 grams.
 Although this sub-niche of the cannabidiol industry is growing, most of the best CBD powder for CrossFit and other pursuits are found in nutritional stores.
 Relatively few CBD experts sell it, although this state of affairs is slowly changing.